ndrewtl/airspace-jekyll/_posts/2018-12-10-topic-modelling-python.md

 from nltk.corpus import stopwords
 ```

-An important thing to know, before we start on on cleaning is that

 You will need to use `nltk.download('stopwords')` commmand to download the stopwords if you have not used NLTK before.

 In the cell below I have provided you some functions to remove web-links from the tweets.
-We don't think the web links will be important information.
+I don't think specific web links will be important information, although if you wanted to could replace all web links with a token (a word) like web_link, so we will remove these.
 We will also remove retweets and mentions.
+We remove these because it is unlikely that they will help us form meaningful topics.

-We remove these because we don't want them to appear in the topics we will generate at the end.
-In this case we would like to know the genral things which people are talkign about, not who they are talking about or to and not the web links they are sharing.
+We would like to know the general things which people are talking about, not who they are talking about or to and not the web links they are sharing.

 **Extra challenge:** modify and use the `remove_links` function below in order to extract the links from each tweet to a seperate column, then repeat the analysis we did on the hashtags.
 Are there any common links that people are sharing?